Home

 These plans describe activities that communities and individuals can undertake to become more fire safe (PDF format - Acrobat Reader needed):

-Kennedy Meadows Community Wildfire Protection Plan 7.3 MB
+Kennedy Meadows Community Wildfire Protection Plan 4 MB

-Myers Canyon Community Wildfire Protection Plan
+Myers Canyon Community Wildfire Protection Plan 5.4 MB

-We welcome volunteers to help with our programs -- no experience is necessary.
+We welcome volunteers to help with our programs.
+No experience is necessary.

 Your Contributions